sundarjhu/Dusty-Evolved-Star-Kit/README.md

 * normalizations range to try
 * the number of values in that normalization range

 Several grids are in the models directory (change using the model_grid variable), but you can also create your own model grid.
+To to this:

 1. Run dusty
 2. Put all outputs (spectra files .s* and output files *.out) into a directory of the same name (see example grid directories)
 3. Run the dusty_to_grid.py script

-This will create to fits files containing all spectra (*directoryname*_models.fits), and all outputs (*directoryname*_outputs.fits)
+This will create two fits files containing all spectra (*directoryname*_models.fits), and all outputs (*directoryname*_outputs.fits).